pmatseykanets/laravel-scout-postgres/README.md

 ### Configuring PostgreSQL

 Make sure that an appropriate [default text search configuration](https://www.postgresql.org/docs/9.5/static/runtime-config-client.html#GUC-DEFAULT-TEXT-SEARCH-CONFIG) is set globbaly (in `postgresql.conf`), for a particular database (`ALTER DATABASE ...
-SET ...`) or alternatively set `default_text_search_config` in each session.
+SET default_text_search_config TO ...`) or alternatively set `default_text_search_config` in each session.

 To check the current value